Tucked between seve

 We dropped anchor in a wider, deeper pool alongside Little Pipe Cay.
 A luxury resort covered the private cay, but we saw no sign of life.
 Around us, turquoise waters swirled between rocks and islands.
-White sand bars expanded and sand flats dried out at low tide.

 When we first arrived, Keith and Loren snorkeled to some rocks no more than forty yards from the boat.
 Fast-running current is prevalent throughout the Exumas.
 It carried them away in a flash, but they had a heart-pounding swim back to the boat.